macorobots/roomac_ros/README.md

     </tbody>
 </table>

 After launching everything drive robot around.
-When area is mapped simply kill launch files with Ctrl+C and map will be saved to `roomac_data` volume.
+When area is mapped simply kill launch files with Ctrl+C and map will be saved to `roomac_data` directory.